- conforms_to::[[Observation Form Contract]]

 The record rests on material drawn from several communities of comparable character to Deep Context's target practice.

-The project's own parent community, the IFP Wilderness, surfaced the dynamic explicitly in its April 2026 conversations.
-Peter Kaminski named it in the 2026-04-09 transcript: "the deep context predicate system is hard to navigate as a human coming into it early...
+The dynamic surfaces in this project's own early-cohort experience.
+Peter Kaminski named it directly: "the deep context predicate system is hard to navigate as a human coming into it early...
 I've been feeling like playing catch-up."
-Christopher Allen responded in the same session: "We've already made it really hard for them.
+Christopher Allen acknowledged the cost: "We've already made it really hard for them.
 And I am hoping that maybe we can find a fourth person, maybe fourth and fifth.
 I have real doubts beyond that."
-The Wilderness has three to four active participants and was already producing intimidation at that scale -- the dynamic does not require mass participation to manifest.
+The early contributor cohort has on the order of three to four active participants and was already producing intimidation at that scale -- the dynamic does not require mass participation to manifest.

-The wiki-gardener tradition supplies an adjacent surface of the dynamic: "a lot of them won't garden.
-They will only keep creating new pages.
-They don't like it when other people take their pages and change them."
-The pages accumulate, the naming accumulates, and the reshape-ability of the accumulated vocabulary stays concentrated in the original authors.
-From a newcomer's position, the effect is indistinguishable from vocabulary breadth -- the vocabulary is deep, and the surface presented to newcomers is the full depth rather than a gradient.
+The wiki-gardener tradition supplies an adjacent surface of the dynamic.
+A community where contributors create pages but rarely revise others' pages produces accreted vocabulary whose reshape-ability stays concentrated in the original authors.
+The "gardening" role -- tending the existing vocabulary, retiring stale terms, introducing newcomers to the corpus's organization -- is structurally separate from the "creator" role, and most contributors take only the latter.
+From a newcomer's position, the effect is indistinguishable from vocabulary breadth: the vocabulary is deep, and the surface presented to newcomers is the full depth rather than a gradient.

 The record's limits are substantive.
 The claim generalizes from specific communities rather than from a frequency count across comparable cases, and none of the communities in the record have run a controlled counterfactual of vocabulary-growth-without-onboarding-maintenance versus vocabulary-growth-with-onboarding-maintenance.
 Some of the intimidation may also be carried by factors other than vocabulary breadth (platform friction, social dynamics, the contributor-selection that already happens upstream of the vocabulary encounter).
 The Observation claims the direction is reliable; it does not claim vocabulary breadth is the only mechanism.